Church of Annunciation ~ St. Joseph Church

 1. We have a mikvah dating back to the time of Joseph and Mary.
 This would support the idea that a very religious Jewish family lived here.
 The mosaic tiles were added later to the mikvah, most likely by early Christians in around 100 AD or the Byzantines in around 400 AD.

 2. We have a cave-home complex under us where evidence of household items dating to the first century have been found.
 The caves, granaries, and wells in this lower level date to the early first century and were typical of what Mary and Joseph would have used.
 Later, there is evidence that early Christians turned the site into a worship place.
 This cave complex is quite humble.
 We can see a diagram showing its layout.
 To preserve and protect this cave-home, the public is not allowed free access to it.
-However, we can see part of it through this iron grill here and the steps leading down to it we'll see in a moment.
+However, we can see part of it through this iron grill here, and we'll see the steps leading down to it in a moment.

 Fourth-Century AD Evidence